tobocop/howhardwoulditbe/doc/ssl.md

 Security Cert Overview
 =============

+CSR's, and private keys can be found on production-cf /home/ubuntu/plink_inc_certs/goodsearch.plink.com The CRT files can be downloaded from godaddy

 On a high level, all security certs are setup as follows:
 	1. An amazon ELB is configured to forward http and https traffic to the same port (443 or others in the CF white label setup)
 	2. The security cert is installed to amazon with a chain file